The links on this page are provided for your convenience and reference.

 The PA Public Utility Commission is the administrative body responsible for regulating utility matters in Pennsylvania.
 You can make a complaint about a utility problem directly on their site, as well as research Consumer Information and low-income Energy Assistance Programs, including universal service plans and evaluations.

 If you file a formal or information complaint with the PUC, you are not required to have a lawyer represent you in the complaint process.
-However, if you are interested in receiving legal representation, you may contact the Widener Harrisburg Civil Law Clinic located at 3605 Vartan Way, Harrisburg, PA 17110, by phone at 717-541-0320 or via email at firstname.lastname@example.org.
+Depending on which county you live in, you may be eligible for assistance through the Widener Harrisburg Civil Law Clinic located at 3605 Vartan Way, Harrisburg, PA 17110, by phone at 717-541-0320 or via email at email@example.com.
 For additional information see Widener Harrisburg’s Civil Law Clinic’s website.
 Based on your income, legal representation may be available to you at no cost or a reduced fee.

 Pennsylvania Office of the Consumer Advocate